History of the Epiphone guitar

 Epiphone Masterbilt Guitar

 This guitar has the iconic Epiphone hollow body shape.
-It does not have a circular opening, but two F-shaped openings in the style of the violin and other fretted string instruments.
+It doesn't have a circular opening, but two F-shaped openings in the style of the violin and other fretted string instruments.
 It also features a floating bridge that attaches to the bottom of the hoops.
-Currently, the brand has in its catalog renewed proposals of the Epiphone Masterbilt so that lovers of this impressive model can have access to it.
+Currently, the brand has reinvented models of the Epiphone Masterbilt in its catalog, so that lovers of this iconic model can have access to it.

 Epiphone Van Eps